Mallik-Raj/Kubernetes-Zero-to-Hero/README.md

 ##### How to create a deployment in Kubernetes
 If you want create your deployment from a file, you can use `kubectl apply -f deployment.yaml` to create your deployment.

-If want create your deployment from the command line, you can use `kubectl apply deployment my-deployment` to create your deployment
+If you want create your deployment from the command line, you can use `kubectl apply deployment my-deployment` to create your deployment
 ##### How to delete a deployment in Kubernetes
 If you’ve created your deployment from a file, you can use `kubectl delete -f deployment.yaml` to delete your deployment.